remap/ndn-pi/README.md

 **Note:** Although multiple nodes may run on a single Raspberry Pi, the traffic from three or more nodes slow nfd down considerably, depending on the model of the Pi.

+**Note:** The directory may not correctly reflect the presence of multiple nodes with the same name.
+This limitation should be fixed in later versions.

 ### Examples

 This toolkit contains three examples that demonstrate common node and network setups.
 -	led\_control:	Control LEDs connected to the general purpose input/output (GPIO) pins over the network
 -	hdmi\_cec: 	Turn a CEC-enabled device on or off depending on room occupancy
--	content\_store: Save sensor readings for analysis or logging in a MemoryContentCache object
+-	content\_store: Save device statistics in a MemoryContentCache object for later analysis or logging

 Try running these examples and going through the tutorial [TUTORIAL.md](TUTORIAL.md) to learn how nodes work together.